Self-Supervised Learning for Place Representation Generalization across Appearance Changes: Conclusions

 \section{Conclusions}

-In this paper, we introduced a novel method for visual place recognition under strong appearance changes.
-To achieve that, our self-supervised ACM-Net has the advantage of not relying on any form of human supervision.
-In practice, it learns appearance-robust and geometry-sensitive features that can then be directly used as abstract place representations for visual place recognition.
-Extensive experimental validation demonstrates the validity and efficiency of our approach.
-Future work will focus on seeking equivariance to 3D geometric transformations via view synthesis.
+In this paper, we presented CLASP-Net, a novel self-supervised approach designed for visual place recognition under challenging appearance variations.
+A significant advantage of our method is its independence from human supervision.
+CLASP-Net is trained to learn features that are both robust to appearance changes and sensitive to geometric nuances, serving as abstract place representations useful for visual place recognition tasks.
+Our extensive experimental evaluations substantiate the effectiveness and efficiency of the proposed approach.
+As a direction for future research, we aim to extend our model's capabilities by exploring sensitivity to 3D geometric transformations through view synthesis techniques.

 { }